VikramPochampally/julien.tiron-silabs.com/README.md

 [IPv6 address: fd00:7283:7e00:0:20d:6fff:fe20:b6f9]
 ```

 The node has been successfully added to the Wi-SUN network.
+Follow this step for each Wi-SUN node you want to add to the network.

 ### Ping through the Wi-SUN Network